lhondareyte/dvm1200/README.md

 The last half byte looks like [MIN, <no idea>, deg.C, MAX].
 The digits use a non-standard layout (check decode_digit), but are basically seven segment displays; the "decimal point" bit of the leftmost digit controls the sign display.
-## Licence
+## License
-This program is released under the BSD licence.
+This program is released under the BSD license.